< Blog

 UCP supports structured post-purchase communication between AI systems and merchant systems.
 Service workflows must be as structured and accessible as the booking process.

 Implementing UCP takes significant technical investment.
-Most hotels simply can’t.
+Most hotels simply can’t — and don’t need to — do it directly.
 However, they can still benefit from the new standard via third parties.

 Booking engine, CRS, and channel manager providers should be able to answer:

-• Do you have an AI or UCP roadmap?
+• Do you have a UCP integration roadmap?

 • Will AI-driven bookings route directly to the property?